PixarAnimationStudios/ruby-jss/README.md

 # ruby-jss: Working with the Jamf Pro APIs in Ruby
-<a id="markdown-ruby-jss%3A-working-with-the-jamf-pro-apis-in-ruby" name="ruby-jss%3A-working-with-the-jamf-pro-apis-in-ruby"></a>
 [![Gem Version](https://badge.fury.io/rb/ruby-jss.svg)](http://badge.fury.io/rb/ruby-jss)

+## Version 2.0.0 has been released

+Version 2.0.0 has major changes!
+While we've strived for backward compatibility, and have done lots of testing, YMMV.
+Please report any issues.

+### Highlights

+- Support for Ruby 3.x
+  - tested in 3.0 and 3.1
+- Combined access to both the Classic and Jamf Pro APIs
+  - A single namespace module
+  - Connection objects talk to both APIs & automatically handle details like bearer tokens
+- Auto-generated code for Jamf Pro API objects
+- Autoloading of code using [Zeitwerk](https://github.com/fxn/zeitwerk)

+For details about the changes, the document [README-2.0.0.md](README-2.0.0.md).

-**IMPORTANT: Known Security Issue in v1.5.3 and below**
+## _IMPORTANT_: Known Security Issue in v1.5.3 and below

-Versions of ruby-jss prior to 1.6.0 contain a known security issue due to the use of the 'plist' gem.
+Versions of ruby-jss prior to 1.6.0 contain a known security issue due to how we were using the 'plist' gem.

 This has been resolved in 1.6.0, which now uses the CFProperlyList gem.